-- Spend time every week visiting someone in their place of work.
+- Spend time every week visiting people in their place of work.
 Meet them at their jobsite or office.
 Surprise them by picking up the tab for coffee or a meal.

-- Mention work applications in regularly in Sunday sermons.
+- Mention work applications in sermons.
 Use a video clip about faith and work.
 Remind people what it means to follow Jesus in this dominant part of their lives.

 - Make new heroes.
 Show how people in your congregation take their faith to work and what happens.
 Tell a story of how someone experienced God’s presence in the workplace last week.
 Use a sermon example in which someone served God by doing his or her job well.